 Another standout feature of Voog is that you can easily set your site to be available in multiple languages.
 You can either trigger the language to change automatically depending on location, or allow your visitors to pick their preferred language from the menu.
 Either way, for any artist wanting to promote themselves and their work beyond the English speaking world, this could be a valuable addition that might allow you to expand your reach.
 See our Voog review for more.

 If your main objective is to sell your artwork online, we’d recommend considering Shopify, a website builder that focuses specifically on creating online stores.
 Shopify has become the gold standard in ecommerce web builders.
 It boasts some beautifully designed templates, and the drag-and-drop system is very easy to use

 Most of the templates aren’t free, and the service as a whole is one of the more expensive website builders on our list.
 However, if you're serious about online sales, Shopify should prove to be worth the investment over time.
 It offers excellent technical support that suggests the company really does care about its customers.
 The payment system works very smoothly in practice, and you get a huge range of options for customising your store in a way that suits your needs.

 All of this is irrelevant if you only plan to sell the odd print every now and again.
 In that case, you're probably better off with a basic website and taking orders by email.
 But if you’re serious about gaining regular sales of your art, Shopify has everything you need.
-You can learn more about selling artwork on Shopify in this blog post.
+You can learn more in our Wix vs Shopify comparison.

 If you're an artist who prefers to steer clear of digital technology, you might get on better with Jimdo.
-It provides a guided walkthrough to help artists build their first website.
-You can even start creating your site without committing any money or supplying a credit card: just choose the ‘free’ option when you get to the payment page.
+This website builder takes a step-by-step approach, guiding users through the process.
+You can start creating your site without committing any money or supplying a credit card – just choose the ‘free’ option when you get to the payment page.